-The adults in the community recognise the need and right which children have to feel valued value truth, freedom, justice and human rights.
+The adults in the community recognise the need and right which children have to feel valued

 - Pupils are given the opportunity to understand themselves and like what they see. - Respect and sensitivity is shown for all members of the community by all members. - Adults role-model polite behaviour and attitudes to other adults and children.